-The refining segment processes crude oil and other feedstocks for the manufacture of transportation motor fuels, including various grades of gasoline, diesel fuel, aviation fuel, asphalt and other petroleum-based products that are distributed through owned and third-party product terminals.
-The refining segment has a combined nameplate capacity of 302,000 barrels per day as of December 31, 2019.
-Prior to the Delek/Alon Merger, the refining segment operated the Tyler refinery and the El Dorado refinery with a combined design crude throughput (nameplate) capacity of 155,000 barrels per day ("bpd").
-Effective with the Delek/Alon Merger, our refining segment now also includes the Big Spring refinery and the Krotz Springs refinery.
+The refining segment (or "Refining") processes crude oil and other feedstocks for the manufacture of transportation motor fuels, including various grades of gasoline, diesel fuel, aviation fuel, asphalt and other petroleum-based products that are distributed through owned and third-party product terminals.
+The refining segment has a combined nameplate capacity of 302,000 bpd as of December 31, 2020.
 A high-level summary of the refinery activities is presented below:

-Tyler Refinery El Dorado Refinery Big Spring Refinery Krotz Springs Refinery Total Nameplate Capacity (barrels per day ("bpd")) 75,000 80,000 73,000 74,000 Primary Products Gasoline, jet fuel, ultra-low- sulfur diesel, liquefied petroleum gases, propylene, petroleum coke and sulfur Gasoline, ultra-low-sulfur diesel, liquefied petroleum gases, propylene, asphalt and sulfur Gasoline, jet fuel, ultra-low- sulfur diesel, liquefied petroleum gases, propylene, aromatics and sulfur Gasoline, jet fuel, high-sulfur diesel, light cycle oil, liquefied petroleum gases, propylene and ammonium thiosulfate Relevant Crack Spread Benchmark Gulf Coast 5-3-2 Gulf Coast 5-3-2 (1) Gulf Coast 3-2-1 (2) Gulf Coast 2-1-1 (3) Marketing and Distribution Marketing and Distribution The refining segment's petroleum-based products are marketed primarily in the south central, southwestern and western regio of the United States, and the refining segment also ships and sells gasoline into wholesale markets in the southern and easter United States.
-Motor fuels are sold under the Alon or Delek brand through various terminals to supply Alon or Delek branded ret sites.
+Tyler Refinery El Dorado Refinery Big Spring Refinery Krotz Springs Refinery Total Nameplate Capacity (barrels per day ("bpd")) 75,000 80,000 73,000 74,000 Primary Products Gasoline, jet fuel, ultra-low-sulfur diesel, liquefied petroleum gases, propylene, petroleum coke and sulfur Gasoline, ultra-low-sulfur diesel, liquefied petroleum gases, propylene, asphalt and sulfur Gasoline, jet fuel, ultra-low-sulfur diesel, liquefied petroleum gases, propylene, aromatics and sulfur diesel, light cycle oil, liquefied Relevant Crack Spread Benchmark Gulf Coast 5-3-2 Gulf Coast 5-3-2 (1) Gulf Coast 3-2-1 (2) Gulf Coast 2-1-1 (3) The refining segment's petroleum-based products are marketed primarily in the south central, southwestern and western regions of the United States, and the refining segment also ships and sells gasoline into wholesale markets in the southern and eastern United States.
+Motor fuels are sold under the Alon or Delek brand through various terminals to supply Alon or Delek branded retail sites.
 In addition, we sell motor fuels through our wholesale distribution network on an unbranded basis.

-(1) While there is variability in the crude slate and the product output at the El Dorado refinery, we compare our per barrel refined product margin to the Gulf Coast 5-3-2 crack spread because we believe it to be the most closely aligned benchmark.
+(1) While there is variability in the crude slate and the product output at the El Dorado refinery, we compare our per barrel refined product margin to the U.S. Gulf Coast 5-3-2 crack spread because we believe it to be the most closely aligned benchmark.